alexa-samples/skill-sample-nodejs-audio-player/single-stream/instructions/4-testing.md

     * If you receive a response that reads: *"The remote endpoint could not be called, or the response it returned was invalid,"* this is an indication that something is broken.
 AWS Lambda offers an additional testing tool to help you troubleshoot your skill.

 5.  **Configure a test event in AWS Lambda.** Now that you are familiar with the **request** and **response** boxes in the Service Simulator, it's important for you to know that you can use your **requests** to directly test your Lambda function every time you update it.
 To do this:
-    1. Create & copy a new response with the Service Simulator.
+    1. Enter an utterance in the service simulator, and copy the generated Lambda Request for the next step.

-    2.  **Open your Lambda function in AWS, open the Actions menu, and select "Configure test event."**
+    2.  **Open your Lambda function in AWS, open the Actions menu, and select "Configure test events."**

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-2-configure-test-event._TTH_.png" />

-    3.  **Choose "Alexa Start Session" from the Sample Event Template dropdown list.** You can choose any item in the list, as they are just templated event requests, but using "Alexa Start Session" is an easy one to remember.
-This will also be the sample request that fires every time you update and "Save and Test" your Lambda code.
+    3.  **Select "Create New Test Event".
+Choose "Alexa Start Session" as the Event Template from the dropdown list.** You can choose any test event in the list, as they are just templated event requests, but using "Alexa Start Session" is an easy one to remember.

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-3-alexa-start-session._TTH_.png" />

-    4.  **Delete the contents of the box, and paste your request into the box.**
+    4.  **Type in an Event Name into the Event Name Dialog box.
+Delete the contents of the code editor, and paste the Lambda request you copied above into the code editor.** The Event Name is only visible to you.
+Name your test event something descriptive and memorable.
+For our example, we entered an event name as "startSession".
+Additionally, by copying and pasting your Lambda Request from the service simulator, you can test different utterances and skill events beyond the pre-populated templates in Lambda.

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/4-5-4-paste-request._TTH_.png" />

-    5.  **Click the "Save and test" button.** This will save your test event, and run it against your Lambda function.
+    5.  **Click the "Create" button.** This will save your test event and bring you back to the main configuration for your lambda function.

+    6.  **Click the "Test" button to execute the "startSession" test event.**

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-5-save-and-test._TTH_.png" />